Breast cancer in dogs: FAQ

 Your dog might let you examine them while they are lying down, or they might prefer you to do this when they are standing.

-Give them lots of praise
+3. Give your dog lots of praise

 If you do find a lump – whether it is hard or soft – on your pet’s mammary gland, book them an appointment with your vet to get it checked out.